 Paul started his career as an equity analyst at Sidoti & Co. in 2005.
 In 2008, he founded Noble Equity Fund, a healthcare focused hedge fund.
-The next year he launched Noble Advisors, an investment advisor, primarily to service clients with more conservative investment objectives.
+The next year he launched Noble Advisors, a registered investment advisor, primarily to service clients with more conservative investment objectives.
 In 2010, he began advising clients on angel investments, primarily in the healthcare space.
 Paul joined the board of directors of VDI, Inc., a specialty veterinary diagnostics laboratory, in 2013.
 That same year, he began volunteering in the Big Brother Big Sister program and joined GenR, a group of young professionals affiliated with the International Rescue Committee who support people who are surviving humanitarian conflicts.
-In 2016, Paul joined the Disability Allies in New Jersey.

 In his spare time, Paul enjoys researching markets, as well as social and geopolitical issues.
 He also likes playing basketball and meeting up with family and friends.

 Paul graduated from Rensselaer Polytechnic Institute in 2005 with a Bachelors of Science in Finance.
 He also attained an MBA at Yale in 2017.